aws-samples/multiaccount-sagemaker-studio-private-access/README.md

     - YOUR_KEY_PAIR_NAME -> name of the key pair you created before
     - YOUR_IP_TO_CONNECT_TO_BASTION -> the ip of your local machine ending in /32

-- The run the following script to set up the on-premise stack:
+- Then run the following script to set up the on-premise stack:

 ```
 ./scripts/setup/deploy-on-premise.sh